How to Move a Sprinkler System Line

 8. Replace Soil and Test the Pipes

-Finally, we cover the pipes with soil, making sure to keep the sprinkler heads positioned vertically as we secure them in place with soil.
-We then turn on the water to check each sprinkler head’s orientation and make any necessary adjustments to their positioning.
-That’s it!
-Once we complete the process of orienting the sprinkler heads, your new sprinkler line is ready for use.If you’re updating your landscaping and need to reconfigure your sprinkler system, get in touch with our team at Andy’s Sprinkler, Drainage, and Lighting.
+Lastly, we cover the pipes with dirt, making sure to keep the sprinkler heads straight as we secure them in place with dirt.
+Next, we turn on the water to check the direction of each sprinkler head and make any changes that are needed.
+That's all!
+Your new sprinkler line will be ready to use as soon as we finish orienting the heads.
+If you're changing your landscaping and need to move your sprinkler system around, call Andy's Sprinkler, Drainage, and Lighting.
 We specialize in sprinkler system reroutes, checkups, repairs, and a wide variety of drainage and outdoor lighting solutions.
 When you need experienced professionals you can trust to take care of all your sprinkler system needs, we’re the team to call!
 To learn more about our services, request a quote, or schedule a service appointment, feel free to contact our team today.